Activated chitosan can perform various activities that make its application during harvest particularly beneficial for wine quality:

 • It reduces wine volatile phenols and sulfur compound content

-This pre-activation significantly increases the molecular charge and contact surface of chitosan, improving its capability of inhibiting microorganism growth.
-This is the reason why EnartisStab Micro M can control the development of numerous contaminants during different stages of vinification.
+This pre-activation significantly increases the molecular charge and contact surface of chitosan,improving its capability of inhibiting microorganism growth.
+This is why EnartisStab Micro M can control the development of numerous contaminants during different stages of vinification.

-On grapes, in the juice pan, in must and during cold soak EnartisStab Micro M:
+On grapes, in the juice tray, in must and during cold soak EnartisStab Micro M:

 • Reduces wild yeast (Brettanomyces, Schizosaccharomyces) and bacteria (Acetobacter, Oenococcus, Pediococcus, Lactobacillus)